Audience Hygiene

 - Unsubscribe rates

-Use Brew’s Analyze feature to track these metrics over time.
+Use Brew’s Ask AI feature to track these metrics over time.
 Ask questions like “How have my open rates changed over the last 3 months?” or “Which segments have the highest engagement?”

 Create engagement-based segments